redifo/ege-restaurant/README.md

 ## Database Plan

 The database for the restaurant website consists of four main models: Table, Reservation, SpecialRequest, and MenuItem, along with an Email model for managing emails.
-Altough the email setup could not implemented due to time constraints.
+Although the email setup could not implemented for the project submission due to time constraints.

 Table: Represents restaurant tables, specifying their number, capacity, and location (Garden, Bar, or Dining Room).
 This helps manage seating arrangements.
 Reservation: Links customers (registered or not) to table bookings, recording details like email, phone, name, date, time, number of guests, and table location.
 It allows for tracking both pending and confirmed reservations.